This resource forms part of our safe working pack.

 Shared care guidelines are designed to outline the role and responsibilities of the patient, the GP and the specialist in prescribing medication that would not normally be prescribed in primary care.
 A shared care guideline should describe the responsibilities expected of the GP with regards to monitoring, side effects and drug interaction.
 The patient continues to be under regular follow up in secondary care, where overall response to treatment and the future need for treatment will be monitored.

 As part of Londonwide LMCs’ previous GP State of Emergency campaign, guidance and a template letter were produced relating to shared care.
 Since that campaign, there has been an increase in the number of shared care pathways developed across ICBs, resulting in the further transfer of un-resourced work into general practice.
-General practice, despite offering more appointments now than prior to the Covid Pandemic, has finite capacity and a reducing GP workforce, which impacts on the ability to safely support patients who could potentially be on a shared care pathway.
+General practice, despite offering more appointments now than prior to the Covid pandemic, has finite capacity and a reducing GP workforce, which impacts on the ability to safely support patients who could potentially be on a shared care pathway.

 There is GMC guidance relating to shared care.
 This states that if you prescribe based on the recommendation of another doctor, nurse or other healthcare professional, you must be satisfied that the prescription is needed, appropriate for the patient and within the limits of your competence.
 The presence of a shared care arrangement does not mean that a practitioner must agree to taking part and you should only prescribe if it is safe to do so.
 The GMC is very specific about shared care, in that all three parties (specialist, GP and patient) need to agree for it to take place.